Highlanders confirm Nehe Milner-Skudder signing, All Blacks Sevens star to also join squad

 “He had a look at all the plusses and minuses of both sides and he decided it was best for Nehe Milner-Skudder to be at the Highlanders.

-“That was Skudz’s call and he had to do what was best for him,” said Holland.
+“That was Skudz’s call and he had to do what was best for him.”

 Milner-Skudder isn’t the only new addition to the Highlanders for the 2020 domestic season, with All Blacks Sevens star Vilimoni Koroi also joining the squad to fill the void left by the franchise’s injured players.